Dear SaaStr: Why would an investor invest in a pre-revenue company?

 - You are worried it will get too expensive.
 Every fund and firm has a sweet spot.
 If the deal gets too expensive, it may pass you by just for that reason.
 Many funds have structural limitations on valuations.

 - You are worried you can’t get enough ownership unless you invest now.
 Professional investors have % ownership targets.
 Those are easier to achieve if fewer folks are in the deal.
 The earlier you invest, the easier it is to get your target ownership.

 So if there’s no urgency, and no price issue, and no ownership issue … many investors will try to wait.
+Especially these days.
 They’ll take more time doing diligence.
 Do more reference checks.
 Dig in on the model more.
 Get to know the team better (this is important).
 And ideally, wait a few months if they can before issuing a term sheet.
 Another 2 months of learnings can materially de-risk an investment.
 It really can.

 And if they really want the deal, and see this as their only window … they can get you a term sheet this week.